shd101wyy/Walley0.1/README.md

                            but actually maybe i should convert it back to obj because table is object

-          version 0.1.618: fix for each bug, fix slice bug
+          version 0.1.618: fix for each bug, fix slice bug version 0.1.619: add beautifier. now the generated code is more beautiful!!
+XD fix bug in /html/index.html.. you could try walley language directly by running index.html in html folder